 Preparation of lemon pesto

-Wash the lemon, peel it with a vegetable peeler, taking care not to remove the bitter white pith; squeeze the juice and set it aside.
+Wash the lemon, peel it with a peeler, being careful not to take the bitter white pith, squeeze the juice and set it aside.

-In a food processor place the lemon zest, blanched almonds, Pecorino, Parmesan, basil (add more if the leaves are small), half a clove of garlic with the germ removed, the lemon juice, the oil and the salt.
+Place the lemon zest, blanched almonds, Pecorino, Parmesan, basil (use more leaves if they are small), half a clove of garlic with the green germ removed, the lemon juice, the oil and the salt into a food processor.

 Pulse everything in short bursts to avoid overheating the blades and oxidizing the basil, until you obtain a creamy but not too runny consistency.

-If you don’t use the lemon pesto immediately, transfer it to a container, cover it with oil and place it in the refrigerator.
+If you are not using the lemon pesto immediately, transfer it to a container, cover it with oil and place it in the refrigerator.

-You can replace the almonds with walnuts, pine nuts or cashews, or use half nuts and half pumpkin or sunflower seeds.
+You can substitute the almonds with walnuts, pine nuts or cashews, or use half nuts and half pumpkin or sunflower seeds.

 If you prefer a more aromatic flavor, add fresh mint or parsley.